 2. The individual method

-For both methods, the Tax and Customs Administration imposes additional requirements (in Dutch) on your administration:
+For both methods, the Tax Administration imposes additional requirements (in Dutch) on your records:

 • You must keep margin goods separate from other goods in your administration.